awabom/3dprint/SV08/README.md

 Under print speed (in Process Global Settings for each print profile), I entered the Acceleration values I got from the belt tuning sequence.
 It mentions something about 'Don't go over X m/s2 to avoid too much smoothing'.
 I used the smaller value of those for 'Normal printing'.
 Travel is still 20k.

+Note: It seems to be pretty OK to go above those values, significantly, without getting too much ringing.